Vivian-Lopez/Moving-Average-Strategy-Backtester/README.md

 - **Sell Signal (-1)**: Short MA crosses below Long MA
 - **Hold (0)**: Otherwise

-All signals are generated from historical price vectors.
+Signals are generated from historical price vectors and can be used to simulate trading strategies.

 ---